Jesus: Truth vs. Myths

 Jesus of Nazareth

 Jesus was and remains the Son of God, and the Messiah promised to ancient Israel.
 His second coming coincided with the destruction of the temple and fall of Jerusalem.
 At that point, all communication with the biblical and pagan gods ceased, and humans inherited the Earth.

-Christianity will point to an empty tomb in Jerusalem as the sign that Jesus rose from the dead.
+Christianity will point to an empty tomb in Jerusalem and the Shroud of Turin as evidence that Jesus rose from the dead.
 There is no empirical evidence to support the Christian claim that the tomb in Jerusalem has any connection to Jesus, and the Shroud of Turin remains unverified.
 The evidence for the resurrection of Jesus is the destruction of the temple and fall of Jerusalem, followed by the collapse of the ancient world.
 Jesus said that he would rise from the dead, and return to the earth in power.
 In conjunction with his return, the temple in Jerusalem would be destroyed, the city would be left desolate, and the (ancient) world would come to an end.
 In the year AD70, the temple and Jerusalem were destroyed to the foundation stones; at that point, all communication with the biblical and pagan gods ceased, and humans inherited the Earth.
 The collapse of the ancient world is empirical evidence for the resurrection of Jesus; not an empty tomb in Jerusalem.
 Evidence for the resurrection and second coming of Jesus can be found in the libraries and archaeological ruins of the ancient world on every continent of the globe.
 The evidence is without limit.